trevligttrevande/frequency-display/README.md

 Write code that interacts with LCD Monitor.
 Write code that samples ADC input.
 Implement FFT algorithm.
+Display the FFT on the monitor.
+(Scaling and update rates and stuff.)

 # Something about xargo, vscode, rust?
 Software needed to build the project and how to use it.